mit-history/cfrp-hack/en/casting-registers.md

 ### Tables

 The database includes fourteen tables.
-Nine of them are new, and five are from the recipe base.
+Nine of them are new, and five are from the receipt table.
 During entry, new data was added to some of these tables, so they no longer correspond to the original versions.
 The function, important attributes, and entity-association schemas of the tables follow:

 ** Primary key = The database includes fourteen tables.
-Nine of them are new, and five are from the recipe base.
+Nine of them are new, and five are from the receipt table.
 During entry, new data was added to some of these tables, so they no longer correspond to the original versions.
 The function, important attributes, and entity-association schemas of the tables follow:

 - Primary key = CP
 - Foreign key = FK

 **people**

-This table comes from the recipe base.
+This table comes from the receipt table.
 It describes the people (not just the comedians) of the CF

 - PK: id